< Go to Stroller & Car Seat Combos

 Price: $100.00 List | $99.99 at Amazon

-Pros: Car seat attachment, light, adjustable handle, fold
+Pros: Easy car seat attachment, lightweight, compact fold

-Bottom line: Nice frame w/ easy car seat attachment
+Bottom line: Best frame stroller with easy car seat attachment and parent console

-The Chicco Keyfit Caddy is a great frame stroller and does what a frame stroller should do and does it well.
+The Chicco Keyfit Caddy is a great frame stroller, does what a frame stroller should do, and does it well.
 The Caddy is lightweight, folds flat, self-stands, auto-locks, and rolls while folded.
 The Chicco Keyfit 30 car seat attaches easily and securely without false connections or any interference.
-It has a large storage bin with a 10 lb weight limit, a parent console, and suspension on all four wheels.
-While it can't hold its own with the standard strollers for maneuverability or features, being a frame stroller means it isn't expected to.
-This product earned a 2nd place rank overall in this review and a Top Pick award for Best Frame Stroller because it gets the job done at an inexpensive price, without the features and frills that only add weight and muddy the waters of a simple no nonsense car seat compatible stroller.
+It has a storage bin with a 10 lb weight limit, a parent console, and suspension on all four wheels.
+While it can't hold its own with the standard strollers for maneuverability or features, as a frame stroller it isn't expected to.
+This product earned a high score in this review and a Top Pick award for Best Frame Stroller because it gets the job done at an inexpensive price, without the features and frills that only add weight and muddy the waters of a simple no nonsense car seat compatible stroller.